djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - **Bounding Boxes (BBox)** represent the spatial extent of the data within each node.
 - **Flexible Operators** support a wide range of operations beyond simple comparisons, such as spatial containment.

-**Operational Mechanics:**
+**Operational Mechanics**

-- **Search** utilizes bounding boxes to quickly eliminate non-relevant branches.
+- The search operation utilizes bounding boxes to quickly **eliminate** non-relevant branches.
-- **Insertion** adjusts bounding boxes to accommodate new entries while maintaining balance.
+- During insertion, the algorithm adjusts bounding boxes to accommodate new entries while maintaining **balance**.
-- **Deletion** updates bounding boxes and reorganizes the tree as necessary.
+- Deletion operations update bounding boxes and reorganize the **tree** as necessary.

-**Advantages:**
+**Advantages**

-- **Versatility:** Supports various data types, including geometric, textual, and multimedia data.
+- The structure offers **versatility**, supporting various data types including geometric, textual, and multimedia data.
-- **Efficient for Complex Queries:** Optimized for range searches, nearest-neighbor searches, and spatial queries.
+- It is **optimized** for range searches, nearest-neighbor searches, and spatial queries, enabling efficient performance for complex queries.

-**Disadvantages:**
+**Disadvantages**

-- **Complexity:** More complex to implement and maintain compared to standard B-Trees.
+- The implementation is more **complex** to implement and maintain compared to standard B-Trees.
-- **Performance Overhead:** May incur additional processing for maintaining bounding boxes.
+- There may be a **performance** overhead due to the additional processing required for maintaining bounding boxes.

 **Use Cases:**